SysKitTeam/docs-insights/get-to-know-insights/farms-screen.md

 This article provides detailed overview of farms and servers that are being tracked.
 Also, it explains different options on how to add a new farm or a new server into an existing farm.

 On the main application window click __Farms.__ You will see a number of added farms, servers and a License Server Limit, as well as an overview of all the servers in farms.
+You can also see which SQL servers are in a cluster and instances that are monitored.

 # There are three ways to add a new farm:
 ### Add Farm